-- Creation of the Westminster Mall Specific Plan to help reinvigorate the site and attract new stores and patrons;
+- Creation of the Westminster Mall Specific Plan to help reinvigorate the site and attract new development, stores, and patrons;

-- Shepherding the Bolsa Row development through the permit process to facilitate a high quality hotel, event space, new housing, and retail;
+- Shepherding the Bolsa Row development through the development process to facilitate a high quality hotel, event space, new housing, and retail;

 - Development of affordable housing that provides safe and reasonably priced housing for families and individuals, who then in turn are able to participate in the local economy;